 Sainte-Chapelle is one of the most visited cathedrals in Paris, and for good reason.
 The walls are covered in 15 floor-to-ceiling stained glass windows dating to the 13th century.

-On your way to begin your memorable evening of classical music, take time to stroll the left bank of the Seine or on the Île de la Cité, giving yourself time to browse the Paris bouquinistes, Shakespeare and Company, and other iconic Paris bookstores.
+On your way to begin your memorable evening of classical music, stroll the left bank of the Seine or on the Île de la Cité, giving yourself time to browse the Paris bouquinistes, Shakespeare and Company, and other iconic Paris bookstores.
 It’s an evening that will allow you to leave Paris feeling thoroughly cultured.

 Get a tour of Sainte-Chappelle here in this YouTube video tour: